Giving Voice and Breaking the Silence: The Fight of Maïté Meeus and Balance Ton Bar

 Balance Ton Bar Resonates in the Courts: El Cafe Security Guard Convicted of Rape Challenges Verdict on Appeal

-The impact of "Balance Ton Bar" in this case lies in its ability to highlight sexual violence committed in Brussels nightlife venues, reinforcing the need for fair justice and increased support for victims.
+The impact of "Balance Ton Bar" in this case lies in its ability to shed light on sexual violence committed in Brussels nightlife venues, reinforcing the need for fair justice and increased support for victims.

-The grim reality of sexual assaults in bars and nightlife venues in Brussels was felt again strongly when a security guard at El Cafe was sentenced to 50 months in prison for raping a customer of the establishment in 2019.
+The harsh reality of sexual assaults in bars and nightlife venues in Brussels was felt again when a security guard at El Cafe was sentenced to 50 months in prison for raping a customer of the establishment in 2019.
 However, this verdict does not mark the end of the case.
-The security guard has decided to appeal, thus contesting the judgment rendered on June 28 by the Brussels criminal court.
-He and his lawyer challenge not only the prison sentence but also the financial damages imposed on him, amounting to 8,500 euros, to be paid to the victim.
+The security guard has decided to appeal, contesting the judgment rendered on June 28 by the Brussels criminal court.
+He and his lawyer are challenging not only the prison sentence but also the financial damages imposed on him, amounting to 8,500 euros to be paid to the victim.

 The facts are chilling.
-A 20-year-old woman, after having a few drinks, is forced to perform two fellatios on a security guard at El Cafe.
-The horror takes place in a toilet stall, where she is pushed and threatened.
-Her ordeal lasts nearly 30 minutes, marked by acts of violence and domination.
+A 20-year-old woman, after having a few drinks, was forced to perform two fellatios on a security guard at El Cafe.
+The horror took place in a toilet stall, where she was pushed and threatened.
+Her ordeal lasted nearly 30 minutes, marked by acts of violence and domination.

 On the defense side, Maître Abdelhadi Amrani declined to comment on the appeal filing.
 However, this move raises questions about the motivations and arguments put forward to contest a verdict that seemed clear.

-This case highlights the importance of supporting victims throughout the judicial process, providing them with adequate assistance and ensuring their voices are heard and respected.
-Hopefully, the Court of Appeal will take into account the suffering endured by the victim and render a just and fair decision, thus contributing to the fight against sexual violence and the pursuit of justice for all.
+This case highlights the importance of supporting victims throughout the judicial process by providing adequate assistance and ensuring their voices are heard and respected.
+Let us hope the Court of Appeal will take into account the suffering endured by the victim and render a just and fair decision, thus contributing to the fight against sexual violence and the pursuit of justice for all.